 According to Plato, the human soul has three parts corresponding to the three classes of society in a just city.
 Individual justice consists in maintaining these three parts in the correct power relationships, with reason ruling, spirit aiding reason, and appetite obeying.

 Understanding is the highest grade of cognitive activity.
 Understanding involves the use of pure, abstract reason, and does not rely on the crutches of images and unproven assumptions.
 Understanding is only achieved once the Form of the Good is grasped.
-See also Belief, Imagination, Thought.
+See also Belief, Imagination, and Thought.

 Plato divides existence up into two realms, the visible realm and the intelligible realm.
 The visible realm can be grasped with our senses.
 It is comprised of the world see around us—the world of sensible particulars.
 The objects which comprise the visible realm are not as real as those which comprise the intelligible realm; in addition, they are not the proper objects of knowledge (i.e., we cannot “know” anything about them), but of opinion.